Why PS&S Global?

 PS&S Global maintains relationships and joint ventures with suppliers, firms and organizations in the energy, power, pharmaceutical, construction, engineering and architectural fields to tap into resources that can optimize projects for our clients.
 For additional corporate or biographical information on any of the Executive Team, Core Team or Strategic Advisors, please do not hesitate to contact us.

 PS&S Global has an established heritage of quality project coordination and management delivery on a variety of ventures ranging in scale and scope.
-Ranging from procurement to energy management to on-site project oversight, every project is directed with leadership, discipline and skill.
+From procurement to energy management, to on-site project oversight, every project is directed with leadership, discipline and skill.

-PS&S Global currently works closely with a leading global biopharma company for on-site project management services, including acting as owner representatives for their capital projects.
-Project managers support all aspects of construction oversight and programming for one of the company’s pharmaceutical campus developments.
-In general, PS&S Global manages a variety of life sciences and pharmaceutical projects that range in scope and complexity—with construction costs falling in the $1 million to $10 million marks—with our team members consistently delivering on project demands, garnering performance recognition and awards at every level.
+PS&S Global currently works closely with leading global biopharma companies for on-site project management services, including acting as owner representatives for their capital projects.
+Project managers support all aspects of construction oversight and programming of the companies' pharmaceutical campus developments.
+PS&S Global manages a variety of life sciences and pharmaceutical projects that range in scope and complexity in the $1 million to $10 million mark.
+Our team members consistently delivering on project demands, garnering performance recognition and awards at every level.

 To meet the demand of stringent natural gas pipeline inspections, PS&S Global's qualified personnel provides inspection support for utility company construction programs throughout the New York and Pennsylvania regions.
 With the firm’s full-service capabilities, personnel were matched to projects based on pertinent experience and appropriate qualifications and certifications to monitor multiple projects simultaneously.
 Additional engineering and technical support was provided to supplement construction on projects on an as-needed basis.